Nurture Interventions

 I use music, drama and story-telling to bring a project to life

-In my own practice www.kirstyesmith.co.uk I use textures, colour and sound and in my www.allsensesart.com work I often use music and a full range of tactile materials.
+In my own practice www.kirstyesmith.co.uk I use textures, colour and sound and in my www.allsensesart.com work I often use music and a wide range of tactile and sensory materials.

 This SuperHero wall hanging had so much going on; flying shoes, portals to escape to other dimensions, Dr Who's Tardis, DX wrestling, Excalibur and stretchy gloves that can go under doors.
-These ideas came from our first dramatic dressing-up session in the school library; that's when we tried out the idea of being our own superheroes.
+These ideas came from our first dramatic dressing-up session in the school library; that's when the students explored the idea of creating their own superheroes.

 The pupils have SO MUCH to be proud of.
 And before I'd left the school the TAs had already installed cushions and fairy lights inside this sensory den!

-The FireBird project at Wirksworth Primary School was a Nurture intervention with the goal of making the transition from Y2 infants up to Y3 Junior school a less daunting challenge.
-The Junior school was on a different site and so some pupils had been idientified as being ones who would benefit from some assistance with the stress of the transition.
-I was introduced to Wirksworth School by my Creative Partnerships contact who had liked how I'd worked with KS2 puplils in a previous project the, Sensory Weather Pod.
+The FireBird project at Wirksworth Primary School was a Nurture intervention with the goal of making the transition from Y2 infants up to Y3 Junior school 9 on a nearby site) a less daunting challenge.
+I was introduced to Wirksworth School by my Creative Partnerships contact who had been impressed by approach and ability to connect with young people in a previous KS2 project; The Sensory Weather Pod.

 The Firebird was displayed in the bookshop as part of Wirksworth Arts Festival (so the pupils’ achievements were very public) and their self-esteem had grown while friendships with older pupils in the Junior school were nurtured.